4 June 2021

 Adults have worn off the tips of their tails by dragging them on the nest gravel for the past four months.

-5. Difference in flight behavior: In the first few days of flight juveniles flap a lot and will not stoop.
+5. Juveniles have different flight behavior: In the first few days of flight juveniles flap a lot and will not stoop.
 They also land carefully, shown below.

 As they get better at flying the juveniles flap less and land more confidently.
 However, it takes some weeks for them to master the stoop.
 In the first week of flight any peregrine flying like this (below) has to be an adult.